 The Tastes of USA BBQ: Best Barbecue in Memphis

 Welcome back barbecue adventurers!
-Here is the third installment of The Tastes of USA BBQ Memphis edition.
-Memphis is
+Here is the third installment of The Tastes of USA Memphis BBQ edition.

-Memphis is a style of barbecue that uses a slow cooking method as well, and locals use a pit to cook the meat.
-Memphis is also known for their tasty barbecue sandwiches and a favorite is chopped with pork.
+Memphis barbecue is a style of barbecue that uses a slow cooking method as well, and locals use a pit to cook the meat.
+Memphis is also known for their tasty barbecue pulled pork sandwiches.

-Additionally, the ribs are prepared wet with barbecue sauce or dry with a rub.
-Today we are going through BBQ in Memphis where we give step by step guides on how to prepare a special Memphis style BBQ sauce that could be used for Memphis style ribs and a delicious Memphis BBQ burger.
+Additionally, the ribs are prepared wet with barbecue sauce or with a dry rub.
+Today we are going through BBQ in Memphis where we give step by step guides on how to prepare a special Memphis style barbecue sauce that could be used for Memphis style ribs and a delicious Memphis BBQ burger.

 Memphis Style BBQ Sauce